 5 Best Ways to Prevent Yard Pests

 One of the most frustrating things for a homeowner is to put time and money into a yard or garden, only for it to be run over with pests.
 Unfortunately, not only can pests destroy your hard work, but they can do it overnight.
 Plus, the good news is that you don’t have to suffer a yard mess.
 Instead, you can capitalize on others’ learnings across the history of pest control to prevent yard pests.

-1. Prevent Yard Pest with A Garden Lay Out Away From the Property
+1. Prevent Yard Pests with A Garden Lay Out Away From the Property

-First,one of the best and most natural ways to ward off unwanted pasts comes down to your garden’s overall strategy and layout.
+First, one of the best and most natural ways to ward off unwanted pasts comes down to your garden’s overall strategy and layout.
 The key is to plant certain varieties of plants that will attract beneficial insects that will prey on those less desirable pests.
 Some recommended annuals include calendula, coriander, and sweet alyssum.
 As an example, sweet alyssum attracts hoverflies in search of nectar.
 The hoverfly larvae then scour the leaves’ underside, eating aphids and mites that exhibit more destructive behavior.
 Similarly, phacelia attracts many beneficial insects, including bees, wasps, and hoverflies.

-2. Mix in Plants That Ward Off Pest with Flowers They Like
+2. Mix in Plants That Ward Off Pests with Flowers They Like

 Next, try mixing your plants with an intercropping strategy.
-By adding diversity to your plants makes it harder for destructive insects to locate their host plants.
+Adding diversity to your plants makes it harder for destructive insects to locate their host plants.
 So, consider planting different flowers and vegetables with one another rather than planting single crops in individual rows.

 3. Strong Scent of Herbs Keep the Pests Away from Your Yard